 Photo credit: Andrea Groban-Oakunsheyld

-This guide is to help in locating resources about Missing & Murdered Indigenous Women and Girls (MMIWG) in Canada.
+This guide is to help in locating resources about Missing & Murdered Indigenous Women, Girls, & Two-Spirit (MMIWG2S) in Canada.
 Here you will find links to books, e-books, journals, articles, theses, videos, websites and more about this topic.

 In September 2016, the Government of Canada launched an entirely independent National Inquiry into Missing and Murdered Indigenous Women and Girls.
 In June 2019, the MMIWG National Inquiry released their final report, finding that persistent and deliberate human and Indigenous rights violations and abuses are the root cause behind Canada’s staggering rates of violence against Indigenous women, girls and 2SLGBTQQIA people.